jookie/gaj4/README.md

 ## Webrtc-blockchain with bitcoin

-Using a custom blockchain network where peers would mine blocks in the browser and communicate via webrtc in the browser.
+Using a lockchain network where peers would mine blocks in the browser and communicate via webrtc in the browser.

 This module simply initializes socket.io and configures it in a way that single audio/video/screen stream can be shared/relayed over unlimited users without any bandwidth/CPU usage issues.
 Everything happens peer-to-peer!